syedsaqibali/primes/README.md

 This is a simple python program that I wrote in about 30 minutes.
-It takes a numerical argument from the command line and calculates all the prime numbers below it.
+It takes a numerical argument from the command line and calculates all the prime numbers up to and including it.

 Here is an example how the program works with a very low argument (15):